-We will plan carefully for this transition, introducing children very gradually to their new classroom and new teachers.
+We will carefully plan all transitions, introducing children very gradually to their new classroom and new teachers.
 We will also plan thoughtfully for the adult side of the transition, working together to bridge this relationship change.
 Before the transition occurs, "new" teachers will begin to connect with "new" families on a casual, day-to-day basis, to build that important familiarity.
 We may purposefully combine classrooms at the beginning or end of the day, to familiarize children, families and teachers with the new routines and points of connection.